diego-benito-j/new_repo/README.md

 ```

 But this isn't the case in C or C++, we can't reassign variables so readily
-because we are workingin a statically typed language.
+because we are workingin a statically typed language
 [^garabage collection, dynamic].
-A very simple example would be the following